 - Manager meets with employee in person or by phone to discuss FMLA situation.
 Manager either gives or mails a copy of FMLA process to employee, including the following:

-- FMLA request form to be completed by employee (search for this form at VCU HR forms).
+- Family Medical Leave Act FMLA request form (PDF) to be completed by employee.

 - Notice of FMLA eligibility form to be completed by manager.
 FMLA medical certification form for employee’s own serious health condition or for family member’s serious health condition appropriate certification to be completed by attending physician and returned to personnel administrator, manager or HR Leave within 15 days of date on FMLA eligibility form.